paypal/sdk-core-dotnet/src/README.md

 PayPal Packages in NuGet Gallery

-PM> Install-Package log4net -Version 1.2.10
+PM> Install-Package log4net
-On enter key-press, the output window display:
+On enter key-press, the output window display: "Successfully installed"
-Successfully installed 'log4net 1.2.10'.
-Successfully added 'log4net 1.2.10' to PayPalCoreSDK.

 NuGet - Integrating NuGet with Visual Studio 2008 and 2005
 ----------------------------------------------------------

 Prerequisites:
-?	.NET Framework 4.0 or higher
+*	.NET Framework 4.0 or higher
-?
-NuGet 2.2
+*	NuGet 2.2

-Check if .NET Framework 4.0 or higher is installed in the Computer from Control Panel ?> Get programs
+Check if .NET Framework 4.0 or higher is installed in the Computer from Control Panel -> Get programs

 Or else